Brand repositioning is an invaluable tool for any business faced with a changing market or dynamic industry.

 As we’ve already seen, brand repositioning is a strategic response to some sort of change facing a business.
 There are many scenarios where repositioning your brand is the best course of action.

-From targeting a new audience to adjusting your business model, any significant evolution in your business strategy should be accompanied by repositioning your brand.
+Whether you’re targeting a new audience or adjusting your business model, any significant evolution in your business strategy should be accompanied by repositioning your brand.

 Your Brand Is No Longer Relevant